AvivRichman/league-of-legends-dashboard/analysis.md

 &ensp; Description: A heatmap showing the locations of player deaths on the map, color-coded by KDA ratio <br />

-&ensp; Purpose: Helps identify high-risk areas on the map and understand where players tend to die most frequently, &ensp; providing insights into positioning and map awareness.<br />
+&ensp; Purpose: Helps identify high-risk areas on the map and understand where players tend to die most frequently,<br /> &ensp; &ensp; providing insights into positioning and map awareness.<br />

 &ensp; Metrics Used: KDA Ratio, Death Locations<br />